-Slow Cooker Peanut Butter and Jelly Oatmeal: With only 5 minutes of prep, you can prepare peanut butter and jelly steel cut oatmeal that will cook overnight for an easy, healthy breakfast that is ready when you wake up.
+Slow Cooker Peanut Butter and Jelly Oatmeal made with steel cut oats, makes the best, hearty, healthy breakfast!
+With only 5 minutes of prep, you can prepare peanut butter and jelly steel cut oatmeal that will cook overnight for an easy breakfast that is ready when you wake up.

 I think you all know by now, I LOVE oatmeal.